Statistics on gender balance and diversity

 Higher education

-• In 2022 the total number of students enrolled in higher education in Norway was 298 000, a decrease of 7000 students from the year before.
+- In 2023 the total number of students enrolled in higher education in Norway was 299 000.

 Proportion of students in the age group 19-34 years with different backgrounds: